GeeAlex/PiSharpIR/README.md

 #PiSharpIR

-Python library designed to use a Sharp GP2Y0E02B IR distance sensor on a Raspberry Pi
+Python module designed to use a Sharp GP2Y0E02B I2C IR distance sensor on a Raspberry Pi.

 Currently can read distances, more features still in development.

 CHANGELOG:
-Added range selector, can choose betweek 64cm and 128cm
+Added range selector, can choose between 64cm and 128cm